 The 2004 Toyota Corolla had been sitting outside for a couple weeks without being started, and when I went to start it, and the engine wouldn’t turn over.
 I have heard it recommended that tapping the starter or solenoid with a hammer may jog the solenoid loose, but this trick didn’t work for me.

 Another thing to check is the grounding cable on the starter.
 Make sure it is not corroded, loose, or damaged.
 If it is, replace it, or get another ground going to that spot.
+Check out this post for tips on figuring out if the problem is your battery, starter, or alternator.

 Starters don’t like to sit idle for long periods of time.